GemmyOrvayne/gemmyorvayne.github.io/_posts/2019-05-25-Outsider-Shrine-With-View.md

 ---
 ## Outsider Shrine Shitter!

 On your way to Jindosh Mansion, climb over a balcony to find this shitter with a view of a dark-sided shrine to the Outsider.
 Spooky!
-It looks to me, based on the splash patter of the debris, that the bathroom was broken into from the side of the shrine.
+It looks to me, based on the splash pattern of the debris, that the bathroom was broken into from the side of the shrine.
 Priorities.